BSTech/bsdcnfix2/README.md

 If you have questions about the "ToS" legality of this code, please see below.

+### Quick info about the new update
+TL;DR: They changed their logo and they still didn't fix this issue.

 ## What is the purpose of this tool?

 This tool patches a file of the Discord module to fix invisible notifications.